Table Of Contents

 - Push the ring gently into your vagina – the exact position doesn’t matter

-If the NuvaRing slips out of your vagina within 48 hours
+If the NuvaRing slips out of your vagina and it has been:

-- Wash the ring with cool water/lukewarm and put it back in your vagina
+- Less than 48 hours: Wash the ring with cool or lukewarm water and put it back in your vagina

-- If it has been longer than 48 hours, use a backup method for the next seven days
+- Longer than 48 hours: Use a backup birth control method for the next seven days.

-If you forget to remove the NuvaRing for longer duration
+If you forget to remove the NuvaRing for:

 - Remove the ring

-- Reset with a new ring and use another birth control method for seven days
+- Use a combination birth control method for seven days (condom, sponge, or the pull-out method)